Art is everywhere, which could pose a problem if you want someone to notice yours.

 5 Tips on how to sell art online in India

+Before we get started here are some tips to sell art online and start a successful eCommerce business.
 Patience pays off.
 Do not expect a bulk order on the first day of business.
 It’s important to set up first.
-Effective social media marketing skills and a good network will help you pave the way to selling your art online.
+Effective social media marketing skills and a good network will help you pave the way to selling art online.

 Soon, the artist took to social media to showcase all the graffiti work he does and attract attention from people.
 The result – over 30,000 followers!
 Tyler Street Art stands up for what art originally is meant for – revolution.
 What started as unique street art is now morphing to politics, and it is grabbing eyeballs!